mmpx12/twitter-media-downloader/README.md

 #### Download 300 tweets from @Spraytrains.

-If the tweet doesn't contain a photo or video nothing will be downloaded but it will count towards the 300.
+If the tweet doesn't contain a photo, gif or video nothing will be downloaded but it will count towards the 300.

 ```sh
 twmd -u Spraytrains -o ~/Downloads -a -n 300